RITdb/ritdb.Translator/README.md

 # ritdb.Translator
-Tools for RITdb to from STDF files
+Source code for a set of tools for translating RITdb to and from STDF files